sejalkutriyar/AI_Agent_Manager/README.md

 # 🧠 AI Agent: Context & Memory Management System

-A Semester 4 (2026) Project exploring **Long-term Memory** and **Context Awareness** for AI Agents in business environments.
+An AI Agent System exploring **Long-term Memory** and **Context Awareness** for AI Agents in business environments.
 This system acts as an intelligent auditor, making invoice approval decisions based on historical supplier performance.

 ## 🚀 Features